 And everybody else, except for my show on Fox News, ignored it.

-Going to Andy McCarthy's piece, during the Obama years, the National Security Agency intentionally and routinely intercepted reviewed communications of American citizens in violation of the Constitution and of court ordered guidelines implemented pursuant to federal law.
+Going to Andy McCarthy's piece, during the Obama years, the National Security Agency intentionally and routinely intercepted, reviewed communications of American citizens in violation of the Constitution and of court-ordered guidelines implemented pursuant to federal law.

-The unlawful surveillance appears to have been a massive abuse of the government's foreign intelligence collection Authority carried out for the purpose of monitoring communications of Americans in the United States.
+The unlawful surveillance appears to have been a massive abuse of the government's foreign intelligence collection authority carried out for the purpose of monitoring communications of Americans in the United States.

 Remember, I told you this is far more widespread.

-While aware that it was going on for an extensive period of time, the administration failed to disclose its unlawful surveillance of Americans until October 2016, when the administration was winding down and the NSA needed to meet a court deadline in order to renew various surveillance authorities under the FISA Act.
+Then it goes on: while aware that it was going on for an extensive period of time, the administration failed to disclose its unlawful surveillance of Americans until October 2016, when the administration was winding down and the NSA needed to meet a court deadline in order to renew various surveillance authorities under the FISA Act.

-The administration stonewalling, the Obama administration stonewalling about the scope of the violation induced an exasperated foreign intelligence surveillance court to accuse the NSA of quote an institutional lack of candor.
+The administration stonewalling, the Obama administration stonewalling, about the scope of the violation induced an exasperated foreign intelligence surveillance court to accuse the NSA of quote an institutional lack of candor.

 It's a nice way of saying lying.